jeanpauphilet/msPCA/README.md

 - the number of principal components (PCs) to be computed, r,
 - a list of r integers corresponding to the sparsity of each PC.

-It returns an objecti with 4 fields
+It returns an object with 4 fields
 - `x_best` (p x r array containing the sparse PCs),
 - `objective_value`
 - `orthogonality_violation`